manuhabitela/drawingboard.js/README.md

 When instantiating the drawingboard, you can pass a few options as the 2nd parameter in an object:

 * `controls`: an array containing the list of controls automatically loaded with the board.
-By default, the 'Color', 'Size' and 'Navigation' controls are loaded by default.
+The 'Color', 'Size' and 'Navigation' controls are loaded by default.
 You can pass an object instead of a string to pass control options (ie `['Color', { Navigation: { reset: false }}]`).
 * `controlsPosition`: define where to put the controls: at the "top" or "bottom" of the canvas, aligned to "left"/"right"/"center". "top left" by default.
 * `color`: the board's pencil color. `#000000` (black) by default.
 * `size`: the board's pencil size (integer). `1`px radius by default.